 Do you have a wireless (WiFi) network in your home?
 That's the first question.
-If you have an ADSL, cable or NBN broadband service, it's very likely that the modem router (the device you use to connect to the internet) has wireless capabilities.
+If you have an ADSL, cable or fibre broadband account, it's very likely that the modem router (the device you use to connect to the internet) has wireless capabilities.
 Nearly all such devices sold today have wireless.